-We conducted data collection and handling in accordance with guidance provided in Chapter 26.2 of the Cochrane Handbook for Systematic Reviews of Interventions (Stewart 2019).
-For each of the included trials, descriptive data on trial setting, methods, participants, interventions, comparator, length of follow-up, instruments used for measuring outcomes, funding source, and conflicts of interest were extracted.
-Two review authors (MK, SC, or LT) independently extracted data using a standardised data collection form, discussing disagreements to reach resolution.
-When unsuccessful, a third review author (RJB) was consulted.
+We conducted data collection and handling in accordance with the guidance provided in Chapter 26 of the Cochrane Handbook for Systematic Reviews of Interventions (Tierney 2021).
+We extracted descriptive data on trial setting, methods, participants, interventions, comparator, length of follow-up, instruments used for measuring outcomes, funding source, and conflicts of interest for each included trial.
+Two review authors (MK, SC, RP, or VC) independently extracted data using a standardised data collection form.
+Any disagreements were resolved through discussion or by consulting a third review author (RJB) when necessary.
 We requested that trial authors who agreed to provide information or data beyond those available in the public sphere share protocol and statistical analysis plan details, along with details of available data fields.
+For a trial in which MK and RJB were investigators (Chalmers 2020), SC or VC performed data extraction, and RP acted as arbiter.

-All IPD data used in the systematic review were de-identified.
+All IPD data used in the review were de-identified.
 The list of variables that we requested from each trial is provided in Appendix 7.
-We transferred specific data fields and then cleaned and coded data for analysis for those trials willing to provide individual participant data.
+We transferred specific data fields and then cleaned and coded data for analysis for those trials willing to provide IPD.
 Data sources from previously published trials were provided as anonymised whole databases when trial authors preferred.
 We carried out range and consistency checks for all data.
 Any missing data, obvious errors, inconsistencies between variables, or extreme values were queried and rectified with individual trial authors as necessary.
 We also cross-checked summaries of provided data with those in published reports of the trial and contacted original trial authors to resolve identified inconsistencies.
-A secure record was kept of all correspondence, agreements and data transfers with trial authors, and the systematic review database.
+We kept a secure record of all correspondence, agreements and data transfers with trial authors, and the review database.

-For included trials that were unable to provide individual participant data, we recorded the reason for data unavailability and requested aggregate data on our outcomes.
-If aggregate data could not be obtained directly from the trial authors, two review authors assessed whether any relevant appropriate aggregate-level data were available in the trial publication or other sources (e.g. clinical trials registry).
+For included trials that were unable to provide IPD, we recorded the reason for data unavailability and requested aggregate data on our outcomes.
+If aggregate data could not be obtained directly from the trial authors, two review authors assessed whether any relevant appropriate aggregate-level data were available in the trial publication or other sources (e.g. clinical trials registries).
 We recorded aggregate data on a standardised data extraction form.
-Two review authors (MK, SC) independently extracted data.
-Any disagreements on extracted aggregate data were discussed and resolved by consensus, and it did not prove necessary for a third review author to arbitrate over data extraction.
+Two review authors (MK, RP or SC) independently extracted data.
+Any disagreements on extracted aggregate data were discussed and resolved by consensus, with no requirement for a third review author to arbitrate.